backstage/backstage/.changeset/tiny-llamas-jump.md

 '@backstage/core-components': patch
 ---

-Use css media query in BackstagePage style hook to eliminate style hook props
+Use media queries to change layout instead of `isMobile` prop in `BackstagePage` component